fbsamples/audience-network/samples/android/templates/README.md

 #####What are prerequisites for using Audience Network Native Ad Templates?#####
 <p/>
 For new publishers who are interested in or are planning to join Facebook Audience Network, please refer to '<a href=https://www.facebook.com/audiencenetwork/get-started/android>Get Started with Android</a>' on <a href=https://www.facebook.com/audiencenetwork>Facebook Audience Network</a> web site.
-Once you obtained `Facebook App Id</bold>`, `Audience Network Placement Id` and `Audience Network SDK`, please download the `Audience Network Support Library` and sample code listed in section of 'Where can I get the Audience Network Support Library?' to start utilizing native ad templates.
+Once you obtained `Facebook App Id`, `Audience Network Placement Id` and `Audience Network SDK`, please download the `Audience Network Support Library` and sample code listed in section of 'Where can I get the Audience Network Support Library?' to start utilizing native ad templates.

 For existing Facebook Audience Network publishers, please downlaod the `Audience Network Support Library` and sample code listed in section of 'Where can I get the Audience Network Support Library?' to start utilizing the native ad templates.